lukaszkn/data-software-engineering-interview-questions/content/databricks_data_warehousing.md

 - Use Great Expectations/Deequ for richer validation suites and historical metrics.
 - Persist validation metrics, implement alerts, quarantine failures, and make reprocessing deterministic.

-If you want, I can provide a ready-to-run example notebook (PySpark + MERGE + validation rules) tailored to your schema and ingestion pattern.

 ## What strategies do you use to optimize query performance for complex analytical workloads in Databricks SQL?
 Data layout and storage